yaoyao-liu/minimal-light/README.md

 avatar: ./assets/img/avatar.png
 favicon: ./assets/img/favicon.png
 favicon_dark: ./assets/img/favicon-dark.png

+# Footnote
+# You may use the option to disable the footnote, "Powered by Jekyll and Minimal Light theme."
+enable_footnote: true

+# Auto Dark Mode
+# You may use the option to disable the automatic dark theme
+auto_dark_mode: true

 # Google Analytics ID
 # Please remove this if you don't use Google Analytics